ghyslain/ghyslain.me/bookshelf.md

 layout: bookshelf
 title: Machine Learning Bookshelf - Ghyslain Gaillard
 keywords: "machine learning bookshelf, machine learning books, data science books, learn data science, python for machine learning, books, free books"
-description: "I share a list of machine learning books that I have on my bookshelf."
+description: "I share a list of interesting machine learning books."
 ---

 # Machine Learning Bookshelf

 **Hi!** I am a Data Scientist based in London with a strong background in Engineering Sciences.
-I have been self-learning Machine Learning and related skills throughout the past year, leveraging my background in Maths and Engineering Sciences.
+I have been self-learning machine learning and related skills throughout the past couple of years, leveraging my foundations in Maths, Engineering Sciences and Business Analytics.

-Below, I share a list of machine learning books that are now on my bookshelf.
+Below, I share a list of interesting machine learning books.
 Most of these books have a free version available on their website and can be ordered from Amazon.
 I have included links to relevant HN discussions, as it is how I found out about these books in most of the cases.

 Have a great read,
 Ghyslain